-Chinese-style stir-fried rice, filled with lots of veggies, is an easy and tasty side dish to serve with Asian-style vegetable and tofu dishes.
+Chinese-style vegetable fried rice is an easy and tasty side dish to serve with Asian-style vegetable and tofu dishes.
 It’s a great way to use up leftover brown rice, too.
 On the rare occasions when my family gets Chinese take-out, there’s always a lot of leftover rice, and this is usually the way it gets repurposed!

 If the world were ending, I might just whip up this decadent treat as my finale.
 A rice pudding that you don’t have to stir for an hour?
 Now that makes me weak in the knees.
 Other reasons to swoon over this dessert: the incredible creaminess and the delicate blend of spices that sing in perfect harmony with the apples, raisins, and maple syrup.
 Reprinted with permission from The Blender Girl* by Tess Masters, © 2014.
 Published by Ten Speed Press, an imprint of Random House LLC.
 Photography © 2014 by Anson Smart. more→

 Earthy flavored, gluten-free wild rice combines beautifully with aromatic vegetables and garlic for a pilaf that can also be served stuffed into a winter squash.
 Feel free to choose between delicious organic red palm oil or organic extra virgin olive oil.
 If you’ve got some small baked squashes, such as acorn, this makes a lovely stuffing.
 Recipe contributed by Leslie Cerier.
 Photos by Tracey Eller. more→

 Prepare yourself for a treat for the palate and senses.
 Coconut rice seasoned with ginger, decorated with almonds, and sweetened with anti-oxidant rich dried and whole cranberries.
 Recipe contributed by Leslie Cerier.
 Photos by Tracey Eller. more→